 Benefits are payable over the employees' lives in the form of a monthly annuity.
-An employee may elect an unreduced benefit or any of seven options at retirement.
+An employee may elect the maximum benefit (unreduced benefit which ceases upon the member's death) or any of six options at retirement.

 See R.S.
 11:2256(A) for additional details on retirement benefits.